dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 > [!WARNING]
 > A `InvalidOperationException` will be thrown if the `App.MainPage` property is set and the `CreateWindow` method creates a `Window` object using the override that accepts a `Page` argument.

-## Native lifecycle events
+## Platform lifecycle events

-.NET MAUI defines delegates that are invoked in response to native platform lifecycle events being raised.
+.NET MAUI defines delegates that are invoked in response to platform lifecycle events being raised.
 Handlers can be specified for these delegates, using named methods or anonymous functions, which are executed when the delegate is invoked.
-This mechanism enables apps to be notified when common native platform lifecycle events are raised.
+This mechanism enables apps to be notified when common platform lifecycle events are raised.

 > [!IMPORTANT]
 > The `ConfigureLifecycleEvents` method is in the `Microsoft.Maui.LifecycleEvents` namespace.